Back to Home

 1. the purposes of processing;

-2. the categories of personal data being processed;
+2. the categories of personal data that are processed;

 3. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

-7. where the personal data are not collected from the data subject, any available information as to their source;
+7. If the personal data are not collected from the data subject, all available information about the source of the data;

 (2) Where personal data are transferred to a third country or to an international organisation, the data subject shall have the right to be informed of the appropriate safeguards pursuant to Article 46 GDPR relating to the transfer.